-Recent Brown Act amendments clarified that a member of a legislative body may engage in conversations or communications on an internet-based social media platform to answer questions, provide information to the public, or to solicit information from the public regarding a matter that is within the subject matter jurisdiction of the legislative body, provided that a majority of the members of the legislative body do not use the internet based social media platform to discuss among themselves business of a specific nature that is within the subject matter jurisdiction of the legislative body.
-Therefore, a member of the legislative body may not respond directly to any communication on an internet based social media platform regarding a matter that is within the subject matter jurisdiction of the legislative body that is made, posted, or shared by any other member of the legislative body.
+Recent Brown Act amendments clarified that a member of a legislative body may engage in conversations or communications on an internet-based social media platform to answer questions, provide information to the public, or to solicit information from the public regarding a matter that is within the subject matter jurisdiction of the legislative body, provided that a majority of the members of the legislative body do not use the internet based social media platform to discuss among themselves business of a specific nature that is within the subject matter jurisdiction of the legislative body may not respond directly to any communication on an internet based social media platform regarding a matter that is within the subject matter jurisdiction of the legislative body.
+Therefore, a member of the legislative body may not respond directly to any communication on an internet based social media platform regarding a matter that is within the subject matter jurisdiction of the legislative body.
 (Gov't Code Section 54952.2(b) These changes are in effect only until January 1, 2026, unless extended or made permanent by the Legislature or Governor.